 - December 10th: Be the first to wish everyone you meet a Merry Christmas!

 - December 11th: Rent a Santa Claus suit.
 Slip it on during your lunch hour, and hand out candy canes to everyone in your office!

 - December 12th: If you stop at a coffee house today, pay for the latte of the person in line behind you.
-You’ll be surprised at how contagious this good deed becomes!
+Start a pay-train (CHOO-CHOO!)